 The kids, of course, would have to go somewhere as Joe was being detained for questioning.
 Their mom was out of town.
 They asked Joe where she was.
 He didn’t know the address, but he was able to tell them the name of the bed and breakfast and the town.

 They asked for his wife’s phone number.
-In his post-incident confusion, he couldn’t remember it.
-A number he used every day, but so much was going on in his mind he just couldn’t remember it.
+It was a number he used every day, but so much was going on in his mind he just couldn’t remember it.
 They said that was all right, they would figure it out.

 He suggested the boy’s basketball coach, who lived nearby and had kids about the same ages as his, as someone who could take care of the kids for the night.
 He was able to give a name, but again, not an address or phone number.
 Decatur Police figured that out, too, and the kids were taken care of.

-He noted how the confusion he experienced just reinforces earlier advice of asking for counsel and not making a statement about the event immediately.
+He noted how the confusion he experienced just reinforces earlier advice of asking for counsel and not making any statements about the event immediately.
 His mind wasn’t up to giving accurate information that soon after the incident.
 He couldn’t accurately recall his wife’s cell phone number, much less exact details of what had just happened.

 He was taken to the police station and the police again asked him what had happened.
 “I very respectfully told them that I hoped they understood, but the police union I was a member of had a lawyer available to me and I wanted to talk to them before saying anything else.”
 The investigator was not upset with him, and no undue pressure was put on him to talk before he was ready.